 A graduated approach: 'Every Teacher is a Teacher of SEND'.

 Quality First Teaching: 'The baseline of learning for all students'.

-1. All names of children who have SEND are held on a central 'Inclusion List'.

-Within this there are three categories:

-- Children and young people with an Educational, Health and Care Plan (E), a legal document that describes a child or young person's special educational, health and social care needs.
-It explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life. - Children and young people on SEND support (K), a child or young person with a diagnosis from a professional whose needs constitute regular intervention, a child who has access to special exam arrangements, LSA support and/or external professionals. - Children and young people on Be Aware (BA), have a diagnosis from professional or standardised scores that suggest a SEND difficulty whose needs are met in the classroom.
-They are making good progress and are monitored at each AP.
-Children whose needs have not been fully identified may be placed on this list for tracking and monitoring. - 2.
+- 1. All names of children who have SEND are held on a central 'Inclusion List'.
+Within this there are four categories: - Children and young people with an Educational, Health and Care Plan (E), a legal document that describes a child or young person's special educational, health and social care needs.
+It explains the additional provision that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life. - Children and young people on SEND support (K+) include those with a professional diagnosis requiring regular intervention, students with special exam arrangements, LSA support, and/or access to external professionals.
+This category encompasses high-need SEND students with complex needs, often having a formal diagnosis or multiple diagnoses. - Children and young people on SEND support (K) include those have SEN needs and require some interventions.
+This category encompasses students who have access to special exam arrangements, LSA support, and/or external professionals, but they are making good progress and are monitored at each AP. - Children and young people on Be Aware (BA) are tracked and monitored.
+This includes students who are showing early signs of needing support but are not formally identified as having SEND, as well as those with slight needs that teachers should be aware of, but who do not require intervention or SEND support, but they are making good progress and are monitored at each AP. - 2.
 Once a student has been identified as possibly having SEND, they will be closely monitored by staff in order to gauge their level of learning and possible difficulties.
 Any student who is falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be added to the Be Aware list and monitored. - 3.
-The subject teacher will take steps to provide differentiated learning opportunities that will aid the student's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - 4.
+The subject teacher will take steps to provide adapted learning opportunities that will aid the student's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - 4.
 The SENCo will be consulted as needed for support and advice and may wish to observe the student in class. - 5.
 Through the above actions it can be determined which level of provision the student will need. - 6.
 If a student has recently been removed from the SEND register, they may also fall into this category as continued monitoring will be necessary. - 7.
 Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-Parents are encouraged to share information and queries with the school. - 8.
-The student is monitored if concern is raised by parent or teacher but this does not automatically place the pupil on the school's inclusion list.
+Parents are encouraged to share information and queries with the school.

+- 8. The student is monitored if concern is raised by parent or teacher but this does not automatically place the pupil on the school's inclusion list.
 Concerns are discussed with parents/carers.
-It is recorded by the school as an aid to further progression and for future reference.

-9. Student progress meetings, academic tutorials and parent evenings are used to monitor and assess the progress being made by all students.
+It is recorded by the school as an aid to further progression and for future reference. - 9.
+Student progress meetings, academic tutorials and parent evenings are used to monitor and assess the progress being made by all students.
 The frequency of these meetings is dependent on individual progress.